grussorusso/grussorusso.github.io/_includes/home-content.md

 <img src="{{ site.baseurl}}/assets/images/me.jpg" alt="Gabriele Russo Russo" itemprop="image">
 </div>

-I am a Research Associate and PhD candidate at the University of Rome Tor Vergata, in Italy.
+I am a Research Associate at the
+University of Rome Tor Vergata, in Italy, where I received my PhD degree in May 2021.

 My research interests span the area of distributed computing systems with emphasis on performance optimization and run-time self-adaptation.
-As a PhD student, I have investigated auto-scaling solutions for data stream processing applications, combining Reinforcement Learning techniques and traditional performance modeling tools.
+As a PhD student, I investigated auto-scaling solutions for data stream processing applications, combining Reinforcement Learning techniques and traditional performance modeling tools.